Resources

 What Is WCAG 2.4.4?

-WCAG 2.4.4 – Link Purpose (In Context) requires that the purpose of each link can be determined from:
+WCAG 2.4.4 – Link Purpose (In Context) requires that the purpose of each link can be determined from: the link text itself or the link text together with its surrounding context.

-In simple terms: A user should understand where a link goes or what it does without guessing.
+In simple terms, a user should understand where a link goes or what it does without guessing.

 This applies to: